What happens after treatment for gallbladder cancer?

 Almost any cancer treatment can have side effects.
 Some may last for a few weeks to months, but others can last the rest of your life.
 Don’t hesitate to tell your cancer care team about any symptoms or side effects bothering you so they can help you manage them.

 Even if your cancer treatment is finished, you will probably still need to see your cancer doctor for many years.
 Ask what kind of follow-up schedule you can expect.

 It’s also very important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.

 If cancer does recur, further treatment will depend on where the cancer is, what treatments you’ve had before, and your health.
-For more information on how recurrent cancer is treated, see the section “Treatment options based on the extent of gallbladder cancer.”
-For more general information on dealing with a recurrence, you may also want to see our document When Your Cancer Comes Back: Cancer Recurrence.
+For more information on how recurrent cancer is treated, see “Treatment options based on the extent of gallbladder cancer.”
+For more general information on dealing with a recurrence, you may also want to see When Your Cancer Comes Back: Cancer Recurrence.

 Seeing a new doctor